whnya/blog/data/blog/arch reinstall.md

 - Press `$MOD` + `D` (Press `$MOD` and `D` keys simultaneously), type `firefox-developer-edition` and press `Enter`.
 A window with a title `Firefox Developer Edition` should appear.

-- Hover to the address bar, right-click, type `blog.whinyaan.xyz/arch-install`, and press `Enter`.
+- Hover to the address bar, right-click, type `blog.whinyaan.xyz/blog/arch reinstall`, and press `Enter`.
 You should now be able to copy and paste commands on your machine.

 - Press `$MOD` + `D` (Press `$MOD` and `D` keys simultaneously), type `kitty` and press `Enter`.
 A window with a title `~` should appear.
 You will now use this terminal to run the rest of the commands.